oracle-livelabs/database-maa/zdm-physical-offline/target-database-prov-prep/target-database-prov-prep.md

    Use the private key generated earlier.

-**2. Check the OS version of the Source Database.**
+**2. Check the Opearating System version of the Source Database.**

    Execute the below command after login in as opc.

    cat /etc/os-release

-   Please use similar commnads in case above command doesn't work for you.
+   Please use similar commnads in case above command doesn't work for you ( in case you have selected different Source Database System than the one specified in Lab 2)

    You will get a output similar to the one below.